-What are the Biggest Recruitment Challenges in the Healthcare Industry
+What Are the Biggest Recruitment Challenges in Healthcare?

 There are tactics healthcare HR professionals can utilize to help with the talent shortage burden.
 The World Health Organization encourages individuals and organizations alike to put preventative healthcare at the top of their priority list.
 Companies can incorporate health and wellness initiatives into their HR strategies.
 These initiatives help decrease hospitalizations and increase workforce longevity.
 Some of these initiatives include: